remaegbaria/Home-Assignment---DevOps-Engineer-CS-Kaltura/README.md

 ```bash
 sudo apt install docker.io
 ```
-open the Jenkins and create a new item with multibranch pipeline and go to the Branch Sources and select GitHub then paste the repository URL to Repository HTTPS URL field and make sure that Build Configuration is by Jenkinsfile
+open the Jenkins to create a new item with multibranch pipeline and go to the Branch Sources and select GitHub then paste the repository URL to Repository HTTPS URL field , make sure that Build Configuration is by Jenkinsfile

 ## To run

-go to build with parameters and insert the three parameters fields and then select build and you can view outputs by selecting Console output
+go to build with parameters and insert the three parameters fields then select build and you can view outputs by selecting Console output

 ## View the html file